 This post may contain affiliate links.

 Color depositing shampoos have become increasingly popular.
 Not only do they help keep your color looking fresh and bright, but they can also extend time between salon visits, saving you money.
 If you’re a blonde, chances are you use purple shampoo religiously on your hair to keep the color bright and ashy.
 But can you use purple shampoo on brown hair?
 Does purple shampoo work on brown hair?
 We’ll answer all these questions (and more!) in this post.

 If you’re a brunette, I know you have asked yourself “how can I tone down my brass brown hair?”
 And chances are you have probably never thought about using purple shampoo on brown hair.
-Since, it’s marketed towards blondes, most people don’t think about using purple shampoo to tone down brassy brown hair.
+Since, it’s marketed towards blondes, most people don’t think about using purple shampoo on brown hair.

 But, what most people don’t realize is that brown hair is more likely to be warm, brassy and orange!
 And, even if you don’t highlight your brown hair, it can still be brassy.
 So, purple shampoo is an essential product for those with brassy brown hair, platinum blondes and everyone in-between!